happy-Superman/CTF-BLOG/README.md

 # CTF-BLOG
-In this part, we are trying to collect awosome blog about CTF!
+In this part, we are trying to collect awsome blog about CTF!